tanyamikhnevich/avito-tech/README.md

 It was a weekly project created as a test task for the Avito team.
 The goals of the project included the use of technologies learned up to this point.

-This project implements React, React Router v5, Redux Toolkit, Axios, TypeScript and a significant amount of Mantine, TSX and CSS, Framer Motion technologies.
+This project implements React, React Router v5, Redux Toolkit, Axios, TypeScript, methodology Feature Sliced and a significant amount of Mantine, TSX and CSS, Framer Motion technologies.
 I decided to use the create-react-app template to keep the initial setup to a minimum and spend more time diving into weird technological rabbit holes.